prpercy/LendingGenie/README.md

 * [os](https://docs.python.org/3/library/os.html) - module provides a portable way of using operating system dependent functionality.

+* [opendatasets](https://pypi.org/project/opendatasets/0.0.103/) - module is a Python library for downloading datasets from online sources like Kaggle and Google Drive using a simple Python command.

 * [NumPy](https://numpy.org/doc/stable/user/absolute_beginners.html) - an open source Python library used for working with arrays, contains multidimensional array and matrix data structures with functions for working in domain of linear algebra, fourier transform, and matrices.

 * [pandas](https://pandas.pydata.org/docs/) - software library written for the python programming language for data manipulation and analysis.